ComfortCard · your family’s health, in one place

 4 medications

-Ask Sage about Dorothy’s meds, care plan, schedule… ASK
+Ask Sage about Eleanor’s meds, care plan, schedule… ASK

 • Write your advance directive through a conversation, not a form — a physician signs it